Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 2

-Add bone broth and cubed sweet potato to the pan.
-Bring to a gentle simmer.
+Add bone broth and sweet potato to the pan.

 3

-Simmer for 10 minutes until sweet potato is fork-tender.
+Simmer for 10 minutes until sweet potato is tender.

 4

 Add zucchini and spinach.
-Cook for 3 more minutes — just until wilted, not mushy.
+Cook for 3 more minutes.

 5